Androp0v/AndroMolecules/README.md

 > Don't use spaces around the = sign when used to indicate a keyword argument, or when used to indicate a default value for an unannotated function parameter.

-Using spaces aroung the = sign in function arguments actually improve readability IMHO.
+Using spaces aroung the = sign in function arguments actually improves readability IMHO.

 ### Useful resources online
 [Numpy C Code explanations](https://numpy.org/doc/stable/reference/internals.code-explanations.html)